9 Different Types of Owls in Iowa

 The Barred Owl, the first on this list of the types of owls in Iowa, is also known as the ‘hoot owl.’
 They have large, round heads with large yellow eyes and can grow up to 25 inches long.
 The Barred Owl’s feathers are a mottled brown-gray and have a distinct white and black pattern along their wings and back.

 These owls prefer to live in wooded areas such as forests and swamps and hunt small mammals, fish, insects, and other birds.
-They are most active at night, so if you want to observe them, you’ll need to be prepared to stay out late!
-Barred Owls are monogamous, meaning that they will mate for life with one partner.
+They are most active at night, so if you want to observe them, you must be prepared to stay out late!
+Barred Owls are monogamous, meaning they will mate with one partner for life.

 The female will lay between two to four eggs during the breeding season, which starts around March.
 The parents will then take turns incubating the eggs for about 30 days until they hatch.
 After hatching, the parents will care for the chicks for another two months until they are ready to leave the nest and find food on their own.